Nullreff/redpile-old/README.md

 **THIS IS A WORK IN PROGRESS**

 Redpile is a voxel logic simulator.
-You can store, query and modify a grid of three dimensional data using simple text based commands.
+You can use it to query and modify a grid of three dimensional data using simple text based commands.
-It can be run from the command line or as a standalone server that talks via sockets.
+All configuration and custom behavior is done using the Lua scripting language.
-All configuration is done using the Lua scripting language.
+It can be run as a command line tool or as a server that talks via sockets.

 Building & Usage
 ----------------